Black Hills Spruce Tree

 For the best results, leave them to branch to the ground.
 Simply remove more lawn area and mulch beneath the plants.

 We recommend a planting design that give a more natural look to this beautiful tree.
-To achieve this, you'll avoid planting them in straight rows evenly spaced.
+To achieve this, you'll avoid planting them in straight rows that are evenly spaced.

 Instead, use a freeform pattern.
 Vary the spacing between each one between 15 feet apart, all the way down to 6 feet apart if you want them to touch.
 Measure the trees from trunk to trunk.